 product pricing comparison chart template Venngage

-Another way of using icons is to contrast them against a solid color so that they are the main focus of your comparison infographic:
+Another way of using icons is to contrast them against a solid color so that they are the main focus of your comparison infographic when comparing two products:

 Blue Hardware vs Software Comparison Template